AdobeDocs/experience-manager-65.en/help/sites-administering/configuring-responsive-layout.md

 >[!CAUTION]
 >
->Custom stylesheet clientlibs must be loaded as part of the header for them to work properly on author as well as publish.
+>Custom stylesheet clientlibs must be loaded as part of the header for them to work properly on author and publish.

 ## Enable the Layout Container Component for Page {#enable-the-layout-container-component-for-page}